Shenipsit Trail

 • Great Hill to Bald Hill (not to be confused with Bald Mountain above) through blocks 24 and 22 of the Meshomasic State Forest

-The majority of these sections have remained almost completely unchanged since with minor connections being created along Birch Mountain Road.
+The majority of these sections have remained almost completely unchanged with minor connections being created along Birch Mountain Road.
 The large gap between Bolton and Ellington continued through the early 90s and the north end of the trail was clipped by a couple miles ending on Old County Road abandoning the stretch to Camp Aya-Po for unknown reasons.

-By 2005 much of the major gap had been filled in thanks to the Hop River Trail, Belding, and Tankerhoosen additions.
+By 2005 much of the major gaps had been filled in thanks to the Hop River Trail, Belding, and Tankerhoosen additions.
 Unofficial trail and road walks began to connect the last remaining gaps by 2010.
 In 2010, the CFPA decided Route 2 was becoming too busy to safely cross so they created the current 2.8 mile road walk around/over it.

 By 2014 the last of the unofficial trails/roadwalks had been blazed and the Shenipsit became a complete thru-hike trail with the north end extended to its current terminus on Greaves Road.
 Around 2018 the CFPA attempted to get a ledge built in the culverts under Route 2 to avoid the roadwalk but the DOT decided against the plan.